jspedrovicente/jspedrovicente/README.md

 ### :house: Welcome to my profile :house:

 ## :wave: About Me:
 My name is Jose Vicente, I am a Front-End Developer.
-I have been studying programming for over a year.
+I work as a front-end Developer.
 I am fluent in Portuguese and in English.
 I reside in Brazil.
 Feel free to take a look at my project on my github repo!